What Is a 301 Redirect & When Should You Use One?

 A 301 redirect is crucial for SEO because it passes the link equity (ranking power) from the old URL to the new URL.
 This means that any backlinks pointing to the old URL will continue to benefit the new URL, helping to maintain its search engine rankings.

-Benefits of 301 Redirects for SEO
+How 301 Redirects Help Your SEO

 • Preserves Link Equity: Ensures that the SEO value of the old URL is transferred to the new URL.